So, I recently started remembering this story idea that I'd had a few years ago, and decided to finally write it all down.

 "I just live with our mom and stepdad, and he lives with our dad.
 It's been that way since, about… 14 years ago?"

 I nodded in confirmation, as she smiled, looking nostalgic all of a sudden.

 "So, you guys have kept in contact all these years?"
 Alice asked with wonder, only to be met with Bella and me grinning.

 "Of course.
 Emmett's pretty much my best friend," she beamed, as I smiled back with a nod.

 I explained to the group of my friends, "We visit each other at least once a year, usually at a location that we decide on, to protect us from the paparazzi and stuff.
 I surprised her last year in L.A. though.
 Other than that, we just Skype each other, or text."

 "It's kind of amazing that you guys have stayed so close.
 I mean, the distance is one thing, but also, the difference in lifestyles.
 That's really cool," Edward was speaking thoughtfully, more to himself than anything, but Bella still thanked him.

-We all began talking; breaking the ice in a way, and it was a while before I actually took note of Bella's appearance.
+We all began talking; breaking the ice in a way, and it was a relatively long while before I actually took note of Bella's appearance.
 My older brother protective instinct instantly kicked in when I saw that her eyes had light purple marks under them – a clear sign of sleep deprivation.